PostHog/posthog.com/contents/blog/creating-ideal-customer-profile.md

 !> I'm going to assume you're building a SaaS product for paying users.
 You can apply this principles to other stuff as you see fit.

 We had quite a bit of demand for a paid product last summer.
-We already had a large open source community, and we listed a paid product on our website - every week we were getting quite a few people asking about it.
+We already had a large open source community, and we listed a paid product on our website – every week we were getting quite a few people asking about it.
 Whilst you may not have such an advantage, the same thing applies if you're having lots of outbound sales conversations and struggling to close deals consistently.

 Whilst we had a rough idea of the features, we weren't 100% sure which customers to focus on or how to price it.

 We created a list of very specific things that we felt _could_ be part of our ICP.

 These were _needs_ and _haves_ that our customers had in common.
 Things like:

-* have they used one of our free products successfully?
+* Have they used one of our free products successfully?
-* have they got customer
+* Have they got customers?
-* do they have a centralized data team?
+* Do they have a centralized data team?
-* is engineering making the purchasing decision?
+* Is engineering making the purchasing decision?
-* do they have a data warehouse?
+* Do they have a data warehouse?
-* do they need to control their data?
+* Do they need to control their data?

 Note, we didn't include things like industry, or revenue.
 We felt these are proxies and somewhat vague.
 For example, healthcare companies usually need to control their data, but it's the need to control data that is important.